practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Oberon/README.md

 from: The Programming Language Oberon, (Revision 1.
 10. 90), N.Wirth (PDF): https://people.inf.ethz.ch/wirth/Oberon/Oberon.Report.pdf

-And not only that, but Oberon is also an example of how to damage an ecosystem, together with the Modula ecosystem, by **fragmenting** it.
+And not only that, Oberon is also an example of how to damage an ecosystem by **fragmenting** it.
 I found these _original_ flavors of Oberon:

 - Oberon since 1988: https://onlinelibrary.wiley.com/doi/10.1002/spe.4380180706
 - Oberon-2, "essentially Oberon with a few extensions", since 1990 (PDF): https://people.inf.ethz.ch/wirth/Oberon/Oberon.Report.pdf.
 See also at [EDM2/Oberon-2](https://www.edm2.com/index.php/Oberon-2) (~).